Non-Executive Director Services

 What does a Non-Executive Director actually do?

-When should an SME appoint a NED?
+When should a business appoint a NED?

 SMEs should consider a NED when growth, complexity, or risk outpaces internal experience.
 Common triggers include rapid growth, leadership strain, preparation for funding or exit, owner isolation, or repeated strategic missteps.
 A NED adds disproportionate value when decisions become harder, stakes increase, and objectivity is required.